Ready to apply?Review pre-requisite requirements and get application instructions for undergraduate admission into the nursing program.

-Currently housed at the Good Shepherd Mission in Fort Defiance, Arizona, students gain classroom and clinical experience in our facilities, in local tribal health care agencies, at the Flagstaff mountain campus, in Indian Health Service facilities, and at hospital and community locations adjacent to the Navajo Nation.
+Currently on the Navajo Nation, students gain classroom and clinical experience in our facilities, in local tribal health care agencies, at the Flagstaff mountain campus, in Indian Health Service facilities, and at hospital and community locations adjacent to the Navajo Nation.

 The program admits 10 students each fall semester.
 It is dedicated to give priority to Native American students who are members of federally recognized tribes.

 In this program, you will complete your prerequisite courses through Northern Arizona University or a local community college, then apply for admission to NAU’s Bachelor of Science in Nursing (BSN) program.

 Like our traditional BSN program, the BSN American Indian program prepares you to provide nursing care for individuals, families, and communities in various urban and rural settings.

 Those admitted into the program will have their first two semesters of lecture, lab and clinical conducted on the Navajo Nation.
 On Monday and Tuesday, there will be lecture and lab with clinicals on Wednesday.
 There will also be an online class that can be taken anytime Monday through Friday.
 During the third and fourth semesters, AIP students will be integrated back into the Flagstaff cohort and complete their requirements in and around Flagstaff.
 In the last semester, AIP students can complete their preceptorship in their own community on the reservation or anywhere in the state of Arizona.